Are you thinking about buying a car via your limited company?

 - Optional extras (excluding road tax or registration fees)

-You multiply this figure by a fixed percentage BiK band based on the car’s CO2 emissions to get the car benefit charge.
+To get the car benefit charge, you multiply this figure by a fixed percentage BiK band based on the car’s CO2 emissions.

-To work out your additional income tax, multiply this car benefit charge amount by the tax band the benefit falls into – 20%, 40% or 45%.
+To calculate your additional income tax, multiply this car benefit charge amount by the tax band the benefit falls into—20%, 40%, or 45%.

 You don’t pay employees National Insurance on the benefits you get in your job, and this includes your company car.